BLUF:

 # Background:

 I have a full time job as a patent attorney with a toddler.
 So my study time is limited to ~1.5 hours on weekday evenings after my kid goes to sleep and ~1.5 hr per weekend day while the kid is napping.
-I have experience in private practice representing big tech clients that span e-commerce, memory controllers, RF front-ends modules, computer vision, computer networking, AI/ML, and more.
+I have experience in private practice representing big tech clients that span e-commerce, memory controllers, RF front-end modules, computer vision, computer networking, AI/ML, and more.
 Over the years, I have had to become adept at absorbing new technologies out of professional necessity, which helps a lot for tests like this.

 # Study Materials: